 in Statistics and Epidemiology

-I am a medical statistician with a focus on the epidemiology and control of infectious diseases, and particular emphasis on the evaluation of treatment and intervention strategies for neglected tropical diseases.
+I am a medical statistician with a focus on the epidemiology and control of infectious diseases, in particular, the evaluation of treatment and intervention strategies for neglected diseases, emerging infectious diseases and outbreaks.

-I have been based at LSHTM since 2003 working within the Tropical Epidemiology Group (http://teg.lshtm.ac.uk/), a group of statistical epidemiologists specialising in studies on the epidemiology and control of major public health problems of developing countries, in particular Africa and Asia, with a major focus on HIV, tuberculosis, malaria and neglected tropical diseases, and a special emphasis on intervention studies.
-I was based in Nairobi, Kenya from 2010 to 2013.
+I have been at LSHTM since 2003 as part of the MRC International Statistics and Epidemiology Group (https://www.lshtm.ac.uk/research/centres-projects-groups/mrc-internatio…), a group of statistical epidemiologists specialising in studies on the epidemiology and control of major public health problems of low and middle income countries, in particular Africa and Asia, with a major focus on HIV, tuberculosis, malaria and neglected tropical diseases, and a special emphasis on intervention studies.

-I work mainly on research projects relating to trachoma and visceral leishmaniasis.
-My main interests lie in the design and analysis of cluster randomised trials of mass drug administration for control of neglected tropical diseases and multi-centre individually randomised trials of new treatments for visceral leishmaniasis.
-I also have experience in the design and analysis of large scale epidemiological studies.
-I am a co-investigator and statistician on two treatment trials of convalescent plasma for Ebola Virus Disease in Guinea (www.ebolatx.eu) and Sierra Leone.
+I have extensive experience in the design and analysis of individually randomised, multi-centre treatment trials for visceral leishmaniasis; cluster randomised trials of mass drug administration with azithromycin for trachoma control and large-scale epidemiological studies of infectious and non-infectious diseases.
+More recently I was a co-investigator and statistician for two treatment trials of convalescent plasma for the treatment of Ebola Virus Disease in Guinea (www.ebolatx.eu) and Sierra Leone.

 Currently, I am the lead statistician for the evaluation of a heterologous, two-dose preventive Ebola vaccine in DRC; a multi-centre randomised controlled non-inferiority trial of treatments for plague in Madagascar; a TB treatment cohort in the Philippines investigating the impact of co-morbidities including diabetes and malnutrition and a multi-centre randomised controlled trial evaluating community-based nutritional intervention for under 5 year olds with severe acute malnutrition in India.